How Do You Deal With The Loss of a Choir Member?

 Connecting with your choir after loss

-For most, joining a choir becomes a huge part of who they are, so when someone passes, their friends and family often feel a strong connection to the choir community and may reach out to let you know of their loved one’s passing.
-It is then up to you to share the news in a compassionate and comforting way.
-If a long-term illness was involved, their passing may have been expected, but there is also the possibility this could have been sudden and, therefore, a shock.
-Before making an announcement, consider writing a brief Eulogy that reflects the member’s impact on your choir.
-Find appropriate photographs showing their personality and share the circumstances of their passing in your private social media group or via email, allowing your members to offer their condolences and share their thoughts.
+For most individuals, joining a choir becomes an integral part of their identity.
+Consequently, when someone passes away, their friends and family often feel a strong connection to the choir community and may reach out to share the sad news.
+In such instances, it falls upon you to convey this news with compassion and comfort.
+Whether the passing was the result of a long-term illness or a sudden shock, consider composing a brief eulogy that captures the member’s impact on your choir.
+Share appropriate photographs showcasing their personality and communicate the circumstances of their passing through your private social media group or via email, allowing your members to offer their condolences and share their thoughts.

 Finding a way to share stories

-Create a platform, whether via an online card, physical card, memory box, social media post or video, where your members can share their uplifting stories, memories, photographs and tributes.
-It is highly unlikely your entire choir will attend the celebration of life/funeral, so this can be an excellent way for them to honour the memory of those who have passed.
+Establish a platform, whether it’s an online card, a physical card, a memory box, a social media post, or a video, where your choir members can share their uplifting stories, cherished memories, photographs, and tributes.
+Recognise that not all choir members may attend the celebration of life or funeral, making this platform an excellent way for them to honour the memory of those who have passed.
 These contributions can later be shared with the loved ones of the departed members.

 Remembering and healing through song

-During term time, take a few moments to dedicate a song to honour the memory of your departed fellow member.
-It might be their favourite song, or a piece you feel represents their personality but make it uplifting – the tears may flow, but music is healing, and there will be a sense of comfort, knowing you took the time to remember them.
-Alternatively, you could reach out to the family and offer to provide a recording of the choir singing one of their favourite songs – we often shy away from approaching people while they are grieving because it is “difficult”, but you will have been a big part of that person’s life, and your, connection, kindness and candour will be appreciated more than you know.
-If you do happen to be invited to the funeral/celebration of life, performing the choir member’s favourite song live would surely be the greatest honour of all, however emotionally challenging this might be.
-If a live performance is not possible, sharing a video of the choir performing a selection of songs from a recorded performance at the wake, featuring the choir member who has passed away, might also be a special way to honour the memory of a person who took so much joy and happiness from being part of your community.
+During your choir’s regular sessions, take a few moments to dedicate a song to honour the memory of your departed fellow member.
+It could be their favourite song or a piece that you feel encapsulates their personality but make it an uplifting selection.
+While tears may flow, music possesses a remarkable capacity to heal, providing a sense of comfort in knowing that you’ve taken the time to remember them.
+Alternatively, consider reaching out to the family and offering to provide a recording of the choir performing one of their loved one’s favourite songs.
+Often, we hesitate to approach grieving individuals, fearing that it might be “difficult.”
+However, your connection, kindness, and sincerity will likely be appreciated more than you realize.
+If you are invited to the funeral or celebration of life, performing the choir member’s favourite song live would be a profound and touching tribute, despite the emotional challenges it may entail.
+If a live performance isn’t feasible, sharing a video of the choir performing a selection of songs from a recorded performance at the wake, featuring the choir member who has passed away, could also be a special way to honour their memory, especially if they found immense joy and happiness in being part of your community.

 Have you ever considered a Threshold Workshop?